Fall Injury Prevention

 A Fall Arrest system uses a safety harness attached to a secure anchor point complying with AS/NZS 1891.
 The anchor will be capable of withstanding a minimum 15 Kn force via an energy absorbing life line or lanyard.
 In the event of a person falling, the anchor point and the energy absorbing lanyard absorbs the initial force and then restrains the person’s fall.

-A fall zone is an area were a free fall could be possible.
+A fall zone is an area where a free fall could be possible.
 The fall zone could be close to an edge of a structure or on a slope over 15 degrees.

 Types of Anchor Points